Registering for a class

 At the studio, some things to know:

-6) Please do not wear any perfume, perfumed body lotions or other strong scents into the studio, particularly synthetic scents.
-Pure essential oils may be allowed in moderation (and are sometimes gently diffused at the studio), but we do strongly encourage everyone to be sensitive to the potential for allergies in your classmates and teachers.
+5) Please do not wear any perfume, perfumed body lotions or other strong scents into the studio, particularly synthetic scents.
+Pure essential oils may be allowed in moderation, but we do strongly encourage everyone to be sensitive to the potential for allergies in your classmates and teachers.

-10) Finally, some common sense instuction: please make sure to communicate any health concerns to your teacher prior to your first class, and take responsibility for communicating any additional problems that arise.
+9) Finally, some common sense instruction: please make sure to communicate any health concerns to your teacher prior to your first class, and take responsibility for communicating any additional problems that arise.
 Remember that your teacher is not a mind reader, and that you are in control of your experience and how you participate at all times.

 If you have any questions, comments, or concerns about any of these policies or procedures, please don't hesitate to contact us.